 That is the fundamental principle of dairy.
 All the feel-good words in the world can’t and don’t change that fact, they can only cover it up or cloak it in apparent benevolence.
 We can set the practice in a factory farm, a ‘family’ farm, an organic, free range feel-good farm; it can take place in barns or in feedlots or rolling pastures.
 We can feed our victims grass or any substance that keeps them alive until we’re ready to send them to the slaughter house that will be their only escape, but the fundamental principle remains.
 That is what dairy IS.

 When as consumers we pick up that carton of milk, butter or cheese, we have been taught from childhood to see only a faceless commodity.
-We can, however, choose to reject that cultural conditioning, can consciously look past the ‘product’.
-If we were to do so, we might see in our mind’s eye, the two pairs of despairing eyes whose grief, terror and traumatic separation was the unseen and unavoidable cost of the pristine package in our hand.
-Acknowledging these faces, every single one of whom is condemned to death by our personal demands as a consumer, is a sobering experience.
+However, if we consciously look past the ‘product’ we might see in our mind’s eye, a mother and her newborn; two pairs of despairing eyes whose grief, terror and traumatic separation was the unseen and unavoidable cost of the pristine package in our hand.

 The justification of vested interest